The cause of

 levels caused by diabetes damage blood vessels in the kidneys.
 If the blood

-high blood pressure may further damage kidney function even when another
+so high blood pressure may further damage kidney function even when another

 medical condition initially caused the disease.

 Other conditions that can damage the kidneys and cause

 chronic kidney disease include:

 Glomerulosclerosis refers to scarring or hardening of the glomeruli -- blood vessels located in the kidneys.
 The glomeruli filter the blood as it passes through the kidneys.
 They remove waste fluids that then leave the body as urine.

 Damaged glomeruli can't perform their job adequately.
 As a result, large amounts of protein from the blood leak into the urine rather than remaining in the bloodstream.
 This leads to a condition called proteinuria.